 If you have any questions about our investigation or questions not answered in this packet, please contact me at (702) 668-3914 or jdotchin@ndep.nv.gov.
+If you would like to review official files at our office, contact Danielle Ward at (702) 668-3931 or dward@ndep.nv.gov to schedule a file review.
+In addition, NDEP has a Public Document Search (https://ecms.nv.gov/ndep/).
 For concerns related to your health, I encourage you to see your health care professional.